Karipbek Kuyukov: Painting and artwork

 Kuyukov paints holding brushes with his teeth and toes.
-He and has dedicated his artistic life to painting impressions of the environmental and human devastation caused by nuclear weapons testing.
+He has dedicated his artistic life to painting impressions of the environmental and human devastation caused by nuclear weapons testing.

-His art has been exhibited at major nongovernmental and governmental institutions around the world.

-Honorary Ambassador of The ATOM Project
+Other activism

 Kuyukov was appointed Honorary Ambassador of The ATOM Project at its launch in 2012.

 As the ATOM Project Honorary Ambassador, Kuyukov addressed on September 6, 2018 a special session of the UN General Assembly commemorating the International Day against Nuclear Tests.
 During his address, Kuyukov delivered a plea to the world and countries possessing nuclear weapons to act to legally ban such testing.